Table of Contents

 Answer: Again, this is exactly what Sonrai does.
 It allows you to see the effective permissions for all your identities.
 It also helps you identify all the places where your data resides, what it is and how it is, or can be, accessed.
 Once you have that picture in place, you can really start to look at how everything is put together and works, and you can look at this through the context of your security governance model.
 As you run a small DevOps team, these are the kinds of things you really want to get a handle on now before they become big problems as you grow

-Sonrai’s unique integration with HashiCorp Vault allows customers who use Vault in AWS, Azure, and GCP environments to streamline identity governance and secrets management.
+Sonrai’s unique integration with HashiCorp Vault allows customers who use Vault in AWS, Azure, and GCP environments to streamline identity security and secrets management.

 Want to see Sonrai and HashiCorp Vault in action?
 Sonrai Security protects your “crown jewels” by continuously monitoring the critical data inside object stores and databases.
 Explore the where, what, where, and how of identity access management across your public cloud.
 Click here to request a demo.